oiraqi/paradigms/README.md

 # Programming Paradigms
 This repository provides theoritical knowledge about, and practical skills in advanced programming paradigms.
-It builds on the background acquired in introductory programming courses and other prerequisite courses (OS, Computer Communication, Database Systems), to tackle programming models used in professional, enterprise-grade software development.
+It builds on the background acquired in introductory programming courses (including OOP) and other prerequisite courses (OS, Computer Communication, Database Systems), to tackle programming models used in professional, enterprise-grade software development.
 Covered topics are organized in five parts, where each builds on previous ones:
 - **Part I. Programming for communication:** Client/server model and programming
 - **Part II.
 Programming for integration:** Service-oriented model and programming
 - **Part III.
 Programming for performance:** Multithreaded and asynchronous programming